Hamilton Redbirds

 The Hamilton Redbirds were a minor league baseball team that played in the New York–Penn League from 1988 to 1992.
 They were affiliated with the St. Louis Cardinals and played their home games at Bernie Arbour Memorial Stadium in Hamilton, Ontario.
 The Redbirds were founded in 1988, but the franchise itself was founded in 1958 as the Auburn Yankees.
 It moved to Erie, Pennsylvania, for the 1981 season, beginning its longtime affiliation with the St. Louis Cardinals.
 The Erie Cardinals played at Ainsworth Field in Erie, Pennsylvania, from 1981 to 1987.
 The Erie Cardinals then relocated to Hamilton, Ontario, to become the Hamilton Redbirds.
-The Hamilton Redbirds set the all-time record for winning percentage by a St. Louis Cardinals minor league team at .651 in 1992, with a record of 56-20.
-Future Major League players Keith Johns and Mike Gulan lead the offensive attack along with unsung centerfielder Brad Owens.
-Lefty David Orlein and righty T.J.
-Mathews (en route to an MLB career) both posted a 10-1 mark, and closer Jamie Cochrane set a NY-Penn League saves record with 40.

-In their five seasons at Bernie Arbour Stadium, the Redbirds developed future Major League talent that included NFL Pro Bowl defensive back Brian Jordan, pitchers Allen Watson and Donovan Osborne.
-The Redbirds inaugural season also featured a rarity when Auburn Astros centrefielder Kenny Lofton hit into an unassisted triple play to the hands of first baseman Joe Federico.
+In their five seasons, the Redbirds developed future Major League talent that included NFL Pro Bowl defensive back Brian Jordan, first baseman John Mabry, pitchers Allen Watson and Donovan Osborne.
+The Redbirds inaugural season also featured a rarity when Auburn Astros centerfielder Kenny Lofton hit into an unassisted triple play to the hands of first baseman Joe Federico.
 Federico's glove and #24 jersey were secured by the Canadian Baseball Hall of Fame.
 However, as the result of a reporting error by the official scorer to the Elias Sports Bureau (then league statisticians) the rare feat is not logged in league records.